Obarun/66/doc/66-boot.md

 - **-l, --log-user** *log_user*: the `catch-all` logger will run as *log_user*.
 Default is `%%66log_user%%`.
 The default can also be changed at compile-time by passing the `-D 66-log-user=user` option to `meson setup`.

-- **-e, --environment** *environment*: an absolute path. *stage 1 init* empties its environment except the *PATH* variable before spawning the `rc.init` skeleton file and executing into [scandir start](66-scandir.html) in order to prevent kernel environment variables from leaking into the process tree.
+- **-e, --environment** *environment*: an absolute path. *stage 1 init* empties its environment except the *PATH* variable before forking *stage2* and executing into [scandir start](66-scandir.html) in order to prevent kernel environment variables from leaking into the process tree.
 Then, it import environment from files found at the %%environment_adm%% directory (See [Environment importation](#environment-importation)).
 If you want to define additional environment variables then use this option.
 Behaves the same as [scandir start -e](66-scandir.html).

 - **-d, --dev** *dev*: mounts a devtmpfs on *dev*.
 By default, no such mount is performed - it is assumed that a devtmpfs is automounted on `/dev` at boot time by the kernel or an initramfs.